Business car loans

 • You could lease a car in different locations if you or your employees travel frequently.

 • The manufacturer's warranty may still be valid.
 This means that maintenance and ongoing service charges may also be covered.
-Alternatively, these costs could be included in your lease agreement.
-If not, you may have to cover some costs or pay extra for a maintenance package.
+Or, these costs could be included in your lease agreement.

-• You can claim a tax deduction for a car that you leased.
+• You can claim a tax deduction for a car you leased.

 Pros

 • Whether you buy a car for your business or lease it, you will have to make repayments.
-In this case, you will be making repayments with the added benefit of owning the vehicle outright.
+But in this case, you make the repayments and get to own the car.

-• This means that you can use the car as an asset if you wish to take out another loan.
+• Because it's yours, you can use the car as an asset if you wish to take out another loan.

 • You can make modifications and alterations as you wish.